-Your liver then breaks down this methionine into an inflammation-fighting agent called SAM-e (s-adenosylmethionine).
-SAM-e helps break down neurotransmitters and assists with repairing cells.
+One critical methylation process is converting homocysteine to methionine, which detoxifies your body, repairs cells, builds proteins, and helps with inflammation.
+Your liver then breaks down the methionine into an inflammation-fighting agent called SAM-e (s-adenosylmethionine), which helps to break down neurotransmitters and assist in repairing cells.

-Glutathione plays a major role in your phase II liver detoxification, which is the elimination of toxins.
-Without glutathione, your body is left holding on to many of the toxins you are exposed to.
-Research shows that people with autoimmune disease and cancer tend to have lower levels of glutathione than those without those conditions, indicating that they may have a MTHFR gene mutation and many toxic substances in their bodies.
+Research shows that people with autoimmune disease and cancer tend to have lower levels of glutathione than those without those conditions, indicating that they may have an MTHFR gene mutation and many toxic substances in their bodies.

 How to Discover if You Have an MTHFR Mutation